annie-kayal/Stop-Think-Go/README.md

 - This `play()` function is a large function which includes a number of functions inside of it in order for the game to be fully operational.
 I will take you **step by step** through these and how they contribute to the overall game.

-    - At the very top of the function we use the `addEventListener` method.
-In this function, the browser is listening out for a key to be pressed as I have specified `keydown` as an argument as well as an event.
+    - At the very top of the `play` function we use the `addEventListener` method.
+In this, I have specified `keydown` as an argument as well as an event.
+This means the browser listens out for a key to be pressed.
 This allows users to play the game using the arrow buttons on the keyboard.

     - The event listener itself has a number of conditional statements.
-Overall what is happening is the function is checking the placement of the hedgehog character on the grid.
+At a top level understanding, the function is checking at what cell the hedgehog character is on.

-    - Within the overarching if statement, the function ensures the hedgehog is unable to move off the grid itself if a key is pressed.
+    - Within the overarching if statement, the function ensures the hedgehog is unable to move off the grid.
 This has been achieved by declaring two variables, `gridRight` and `gridLeft`.
-Both of these are an array of numbers (as shown below) representing the last cells of the grid on either side.
-Where these are mentioned in the function, a specification has been made that if any of these cells `includes` the hedgehog **AND** the ‘ArrowLeft’ or `ArrowRight` keys are pressed, the function will return the hedgehog.
-This ultimately allows the hedgehog to now only be limited to the grid instead of the entire webpage.
+Both of these are an array of numbers which represent the last cells of the grid on either side.
+Where these are mentioned in the function, a specification has been made that if any of these cells `includes` the hedgehog **AND** the `ArrowLeft` or `ArrowRight` keys are pressed, the function will return the hedgehog rather than allow it to move.
+This limits the hedgehog to the grid instead of the entire webpage.

   - A similar approach has also been taken moving the character vertically.
-However, instead of specifying a variable, I have chosen to use the `width` variable.
-At this level, if the `ArrowUp` key is pressed and the character is within a cell **less than** 10, the movement will work, but above this will not.
-The `keydown` key uses the `cells` array length and the `width` to keep the character within the grid.
+However, instead of specifying a variable, I have chosen to use the `width`.
+If the `ArrowUp` key is pressed and the hedgehog is in a cell **less than** 10, the movement will work, but above this will not.
+The `keydown` key uses the length of the `cells` array and the `width` to keep the character within the grid.

-  - Outside of this, the event listener moves the hedgehog around the grid for the player to win points (or lose lives🤷🏽‍♀️).
-This is simply created as long as the cells are not meeting any conditions outlined above.
-For every key that is hit, the class hog is removed from the cell, the variable hog is assigned a new number within the `gridCellCount` and the new number is given the class hog.
+  - Outside of this, the event listener moves the hedgehog around the grid for the player to win points (or lose lives🤷🏽‍♀️) as long as the conditions above are not met.
+For every key that is hit, the class hog is removed from the cell, the variable hog is assigned a new number within the `gridCellCount` and the new number is given the class hog creating an idea of a moving character.

 - For every movement that is made, a `checkWin()` function is called.
-The purpose of this function is to check that if the hedgehog reaches the particular cells, the user is awarded points! 🎉
+The purpose of this function is to check that if the hedgehog reaches particular cells, the user is awarded points! 🎉

   - The `checkWin()` functionality is again, conditonal.
-When I first created the grid, I also decided which cells would award the user points.
+When I first created the grid, I also decided which cells would award the player points.
 This was done as so:

   ```js
   cells[9].classList.add('house')